phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/memory_debugging.rst

 Valgrind could also report invalid reads.
 That means you perform a memory read operation out of the bounds of an allocated pointer.
-Better scenario that a block overwrite, you still access memory area you should not, and here again in such a scenario that could lead to an immediate crash, or later, or never ?
+Better scenario that a block overwrite, you still access memory area you should not, and here again in such a scenario that could lead to an immediate crash, or later, or never?
 Don't do that.

 .. note:: As soon as you read "Invalid" in the output of valgrind, that smells really bad for you.
 Whether invalid
           read or write, you have a problem in your code, and you should consider this problem as high risk: fix it